On the complexity of counting feedback arc sets: -complete feedback arc set problems

 For the $\sPoly$-hardness, as claimed we construct a polynomial Turing reduction from {\bf \#Card-VC} which is $\sPoly$-hard (Theorem~\ref{th:card-vc}).
 Given an instance $G=(V,E)$ and $k$ of {\bf \#Card-VC}, we consider an arbitrary order $\prec$ on $V$ and the digraph $G'(\ell)=(V'(\ell),A'(\ell))$ with

 for $\ell=k+1$ (the construction is illustrated on Figure~\ref{fig:card-fas}).

-First remark that $k$ is encoded in binary, but since $k \leq |V|$ the construction is polynomial in size.
+First, note that $k$ is encoded in binary, but since $k \leq |V|$ the construction is polynomial in size.
 The idea is to have, for each edge of $G$, a large set of cycles in $G'(\ell)$.
-In $G'(\ell)$ there are $4\ell|E|$ arcs corresponding to edges of $G$ that are ``strictly less interesting'' (when\footnote{If $\ell=1$ then $k=0$ and the answer to the {\bf \#Card-VC} instance is trivial.} $\ell > 1$) to construct an FAS than the $|V|$ arcs corresponding to vertices of $G$.
+In $G'(\ell)$ there are $4\ell|E|$ arcs corresponding to edges of $G$ that are ``strictly less interesting'' (when $\ell > 1$)\footnote{If $\ell=1$ then $k=0$ and the answer to the {\bf \#Card-VC} instance is trivial.} to construct an FAS than the $|V|$ arcs corresponding to vertices of $G$, because any cycle cut by some former edge can also be cut by some latter edge.
 As a consequence, there is a one-to-one correspondence between the minimum VC of $G$ and the minimum FAS of $G'(\ell)$.
 Let $C(\kappa)$ be the answer to {\bf \#Card-VC} on $G$ for some integer $\kappa$, let $F(k')$ be the answer to {\bf \#Card-FAS} on $G'(\ell)$ for some integer $k'$, and let

 When $\ell > k' \geq m$, an FAS of size $k'$ of $G'(\ell)$ can be seen as: \begin{itemize} \item $\kappa$ arcs corresponding to vertices of $G$ forming a vertex cover for some $k' \geq \kappa \geq m$, \item $k'-\kappa$ arcs corresponding to edges of $G$ (among the $4\ell|E|$), \end{itemize} because with $\ell>k'$ it is not possible to intersect all cycles corresponding to an edge of $G$ with only arcs corresponding to edges of $G$.
 We can deduce the following relations between $C(\kappa)$ and $F(k')$: